Social Studies Courses

 This is a comprehensive two-year course designed to cover key American and world history topics.
 IB History HL puts a premium on developing the skills of critical thinking, and on developing an understanding of multiple interpretations of history.
 Teachers explicitly teach thinking and research skills such as comprehension, text analysis, transfer, and use of primary sources.
 There are six key concepts that have particular prominence throughout the DP history course: change, continuity, causation, consequence, significance and perspectives.
 Specifically, the junior year focuses on a broad array of topics ranging from European exploration and conquest to the United States’ Civil War.
 In the senior year, students embark on an in-depth comparative case study of the Civil Rights Movement in both the United States and apartheid-era South Africa; and a range of 20th Century wars and subsequent independence movements.
 Prerequisite: Acceptance into the IB Diploma Program.

-This course is designed for 10th graders who are excited about literature and history and are interested in entering the AP or IB program in 11th grade.
+This course is designed for 10th graders who are excited about literature and history and are interested in entering the AP Capstone or IB Diploma programs in 11th grade.
 Students will take English 2 Honors and AP European History with the same students in both sections, creating a unique and supportive learning community similar to that of the IB program.
 Readings in English will follow the historical eras covered in AP European History (1450-2000), allowing students to explore connections between the two subjects in a manner typical of IB classes.
 Finally, students will develop skills necessary for success in AP and IB classes by analyzing historical and literary texts, expressing that analysis through writing, and conducting a year-long research project on a topic of their interest.